atomisthq/docs/docs/getting-started/index.md

 >[screen shot this ^ and - @atomist joined channel] - TBD got here to do screenshot.

 `@atomist` listens for GitHub activity on a particular repo and notifies in its associated slack channel.
-In order to have `@atomist` listen to a specific repo and notify in the channel you just invited it to, it needs to know which repo to listen to.
+In order to have `@atomist` listen to a specific repo and notify in the channel you just invited it to it needs to know which repo to listen to.
 If one is not already set when you invite `@atomist` to the channel, it will ask you for a repo name.

 > screen shot